qgis/QGIS-Documentation/docs/training_manual/forestry/stands_digitazing.rst

 called :kbd:`ID` that has the numbers of the forest stands.
 Those numbers are the same as the forest stands ids you have entered for your polygons and can be used to link the data from the text file to your vector file.
-You can see the metadata for this inventory data in the file :kbd:`rautjarvi_1994_legend.txt` in the same folder.
+You can see the metadata for this inventory data in the file :file:`rautjarvi_1994_legend.txt` in the same folder.

 Now add this file into the project:

 #.
-Use the |addDelimitedTextLayer| :sup:`Add Delimted Text layer` tool.
-This is accessed via :menuselection:`Layer --> Add Layer --> Add Delimited Text Layer`.
+Use the |addDelimitedTextLayer| :sup:`Add Delimited Text Layer` tool.
+   This is accessed via :menuselection:`Layer --> Add Layer --> Add Delimited Text Layer...`.
 #.
 Set details in the dialog as follows:

 .. figure:: img/inventory_csv_import.png